Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: INTRODUCTION

 As systems reduce in size to the nanoscale, the mechanisms are likely to differ from those proposed previously.
 In this paper, we investigate the molecular-level mechanism of nanoscale AC-EHD flow with a gold-NaCl aqueous system using molecular dynamics simulations.
-An AC potential with a very high-frequency range was employed using the constant potential method to analyze flow patterns.
-Various electrode arrangements were tested to determine the optimum geometry for achieving maximum flow velocity.
-Additionally, a theoretical explanation for AC-EHD flow at the nanoscale was developed based on the observed results.
+Molecular dynamics is used to capture molecular-scale and interfacial mechanisms that govern electrohydrodynamic flow under extreme nanoscale confinement, which are not explicitly resolved in mesoscopic approaches.
+An AC potential with a range of very high-frequency range was employedfrequencies is applied to the systems using the constant potential method to analyze (CPM) and the flow patterns. are analyzed.
+Various electrode arrangements wereare tested to determine how the optimum geometry for achievingcan be tuned to achieve maximum flow velocity.
+Additionally, a theoretical explanation for AC-EHD flow at the nanoscale wasis developed based on the observed results.
 The following sections provide a summary of the modeling approach, the simulation methodology employed, a discussion of the obtained results, and, finally, some concluding remarks.